You Have To See Simone Biles’ Medal-Worthy Return To The Tokyo Games

 It was worth the wait.

 Biles didn’t hold back during her balance beam performance on Tuesday, which had fans from all over the world buzzing on social media.
 The 24-year-old’s highly-anticipated return to the competition floor featured a slight deviation from her usual routine — she opted to skip the twists during her double-pike dismount — and she also had some shaky moments while performing, per the The New York Times.
-However, Biles’ balance beam routine was still solid enough to score her a 14.0 and a bronze medal behind China’s Guan Chenchen and Tang Xijing, who took home gold and silver, respectively.
+However, you can see in this video of Biles’ balance beam routine that is was still solid enough to score her a 14.0 and a bronze medal behind China’s Guan Chenchen and Tang Xijing, who took home gold and silver, respectively.

 Though Biles’ final score was unusually low for the all-star athlete, it was certainly still an accomplishment after facing mental health issues during the Summer Games.
 Biles shared that she was “proud” of herself to return to the competition floor after “what [she’s] been through,” per Reuters.
 “I wasn’t expecting to medal,” Biles said, according to The New York Times.
 “To have one more opportunity to be at the Olympics meant the world to me.”

-Biles pulled out of the team competition and the individual vault, floor, and uneven bars to prioritize her mental health.
-“I didn’t want to go out there and do something dumb and get hurt and be negligent,” Biles said, per video of the post-final press conference on July 27.
+Leading up to her bronze medal moment, Biles made the decision to pull out of the team competition and the individual vault, floor, and uneven bars to prioritize her mental health.
+“I didn’t want to go out there and do something dumb and get hurt and be negligent,” Biles said in a post-final press conference on July 27.
 “So, I knew for myself that I had to take a step back.”

-Check out these top moments of the GOAT taking on the balance beam on Tuesday.
+By giving herself time to deal with her twisties, which she explained in an Instagram Story don’t affect her on beam, Biles was able to come back strong on Tuesday.
+Check out these videos of the GOAT taking on the balance beam on Tuesday:

+Following her double pike dismount at the end of her performance, Biles was beaming from ear to ear — and you’ll be hard-pressed not smile as you watch the GOAT’s return to the competition.

-This podium training video of Biles before the event final shows the gymnast practicing her beam routine with moves like a double-pike dismount.
+As of publication on the morning of Aug.
+3, NBC has yet to share the video of her full performance, but this podium training video of Biles before the event final shows the gymnast practicing her beam routine with moves like the double-pike dismount.

+With a silver medal from the artistic team all-around event and a bronze medal from the balance beam final, Biles wrapped up the Tokyo Olympics with plenty to be proud of.
+You can watch Biles’ full performance again in primetime on Tuesday Aug.
+3 on NBC.